wso2/docs-ei/en/micro-integrator/docs/develop/installing-WSO2-Integration-Studio.md

     application.
     !!! note
         * If you are a MacOS user, be sure to add it to the **Applications** directory.
         * If you are a Microsoft Windows user, extract it outside the **Programs** directory.
+This is done because the Integration Studio requires permission to write to files.
 3. Run the **IntegrationStudio** application to start the tool.

 !!! info